nerdschoolbergen/all-about-testing-code/exercise-5/README.md

 }
 ```

-## Working with interfaces
+## :book: Working with interfaces

 We've still not solved the actual problem though.
 We cannot call `executeLaunch()` without using the actual `RocketLauncher` class.

 The next step is therefore to make `LaunchControl` dependent on a _contract_, and not an actual implementation.
-In Java, this is done through _interfaces_.
+In Java - and other object-oriented languages, this is done through _interfaces_.

 ```java
 interface RocketLauncher {